Minnesota

 There are many ways that the non-compete could be flawed and it is important to discuss this with an employment attorney before signing the non-compete or when the employee is thinking about taking a new position that may compete with the previous employer.

-Are Non-Compete Agreements in Minnesota?
+Are Non-Compete Agreements Enforceable in Minnesota?

 In Minnesota, employment non-compete agreements are looked upon with disfavor and are cautiously considered and carefully scrutinized.
 However, non-compete agreements are enforceable if they serve a legitimate employer interest and are not broader than necessary to protect this interest.